mahmoud/words/drafts/choosing_the_right_versioning.md

-# Choosing The Right Versioning System for your Project
+# Choosing The Right Versioning System For Your Project
 <!-- or What Your Project's Version Says About You -->

 In these times of modern software development, a project can hardly be